solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 15. Identify a device in the output that you would like to track, and use the Azure Digital Twins Explorer application to query for and view the properties.

-> **Note**: Telemetry will appear in the PROPERTY panel of the Digital Twins Explorer tool.

 ## Exercise 6: Visualizing incoming data with Azure Time Series Insights

 Duration: X minutes